Europe

 See the Kilmainham Gaol

-This is the prison in Kilmainham, Dublin, run by the Office of Public Works, an agency of the Government of Ireland.
-If you are interested in Irish history, then this is one of the tours for you.
+This is the Kilmainham Prison in Dublin, operated by the Office of Public Works, an agency of the Government of Ireland.
+If you are interested in Irish history, then this tour is for you.

 Revolutionaries, including the leaders of the 1916 Easter Rising, were imprisoned and executed in the prison by the orders of the UK Government.
 Opened in 1796 as the new County Gaol for Dublin, The Gaol was closed in 1924 but was preserved as a national monument in the 1960s.